MarianoMolina/project_alice/README.md

 11. **Local deployment**: Offer more options for local deployment, especially for smaller models like TTS (even RVC), image generation, etc. (local llm, embeddings and vision can already be used with io)
    - Offer something closer to Automatic111 for img gen. An option I've thought about is having a ComfyUI container with a set of workflows pre-set that work off the box.

+12. **Test Module**: A section in the UI were you can define a test setup for a task (inputs, models, prompts), to help find ideal task setups.

 ## License